-- Fairness/throughput tradeoff: cognitive PA is capable of striking a beneficial tradeoff between the overall system throughput and the individual user fairness, where the targeted data rate of the weak user has to be satisfied by appropriate PA. - High flexibility: cognitive PA offers a high degree of freedom for the BS to explore the opportunistic support of the strong user. - Low complexity: compared to the optimal PA approach, cognitive PA imposes a lower complexity during PA.
-This becomes particularly useful when the channel ordering and PA constraints are not convex and hence finding an appropriate PA scheme becomes a challenge, especially in multiple antenna aided NOMA scenarios.
+- Guaranteed QoS: By applying cognitive PA, the QoS requirements of the weak user are guaranteed, which is especially vital in real-time safety-critical applications. - Fairness/throughput tradeoff: Cognitive PA is capable of striking a beneficial tradeoff between the overall system throughput and the individual user fairness, where the targeted data rate of the weak user has to be satisfied by appropriate PA. - High flexibility: Cognitive PA offers a high degree of freedom for the BS to explore the opportunistic support of the strong user. - · Low complexity: Compared to the optimal PA approach, cognitive PA imposes a lower complexity during PA.
+This becomes particularly useful when the channel ordering and PA constraints are not convex and hence finding an appropriate PA scheme becomes a challenge, especially in multiple-antenna-aided NOMA scenarios.

-Motivated by its advantages mentioned above, the cognitive PA policy was invoked for characterizing MIMO-NOMA systems in [107], [127].
-More particularly, in addition to investigating the convectional downlink cognitive PA conceived for MIMO-NOMA scenarios, the authors of [107] also designed a more sophisticated CR NOMA PA scheme for uplink MIMO-NOMA scenarios.
+Motivated by its advantages mentioned above, the cognitive PA policy was invoked for characterizing MIMO-NOMA systems in [107] and [127].
+Particularly, in addition to investigating the convectional downlink cognitive PA conceived for MIMO-NOMA scenarios, Ding et al. [107] also designed a more sophisticated CR NOMA PA scheme for uplink MIMO-NOMA scenarios.
 In [127], in an effort to find a PA strategy suitable for SU-MIMO IoT scenarios, a cognitive PA policy was designed for ensuring that SIC may indeed be carried out at the strong user.

-B. User Scheduling in Dynamic Cluster/Pair Based Hybrid MA Networks
+B. User Scheduling in Dynamic Cluster/Pair-Based Hybrid MA Networks

-Due to the low-complexity design of NOMA and the new degree of freedom by the power dimension, it is widely accepted both by the academia and industry that NOMA constitutes a convenient an "add-on" technique for establishing spectral efficient hybrid MA networks.
-In an effort to design hybrid MA networks, the users have to be assigned to different pairs/clusters.
+Due to the low-complexity design of NOMA and the new degree of freedom by the power dimension, it is widely accepted both by the academia and industry that NOMA constitutes a convenient "add-on" technique for establishing spectral efficient hybrid MA networks.
+In an effort to design hybrid

+MA networks, the users have to be assigned to different pairs/ clusters.
 By doing so, how to pair/cluster the users becomes an interesting problem, which is valuable to examine.
 Several excellent contributions have researched the potential issues aiming for obtaining efficient user pairing/clustering strategies with the objective of improving the performance of both a single pair and of the entire networks, as detailed below.